 (a) Tenant shall pay rent monthly in advance on or before the first day of each month.
 Rent for any fraction of a month of occupancy at the beginning or end of the term shall be charged on a pro rata basis.
 The monthly rent shall remain in effect until a new monthly rent shall have been re-determined by the LHA in accordance with 760 CMR 6.04(4) or (5).

-(b) During the term while a lease is in effect the LHA shall accept as rent all payments which the tenant shall have designated as rent.
-The acceptance of such rental payments by the LHA shall not constitute a waiver of payment for other amounts due or of any other past, present, or future obligation under the tenant's lease.
-Following termination of the lease, if tenant fails to vacate, tenant shall pay monthly, in advance, the fair value of use and
+(b) During the term while a lease is in effect the LHA shall accept as rent all payments which the Tenant shall have designated as rent.
+The acceptance of such rental payments by the LHA shall not constitute a waiver of payment for other amounts due or of any other past, present, or future obligation under the Tenant's lease.
+Following termination of the lease, if Tenant fails to vacate, Tenant shall pay monthly, in advance, the fair value of use and

 NON-TEXT PAGE